 Artists delve into the past, but do not dwell in the past, through personal memories and cultural histories.
 Time is a precious resource, and successful paintings understand the importance of managing it effectively.
-Many artworks have wrecked on the shoals of neuroscience, but our neurons need images for their living; this is not art.
+Metaphorically-speaking, many artworks have wrecked on the shoals of neuroscience, but our neurons need images for their living; this is not art.

 Subliminal nostalgia (memory, imagination, mental life) is embodied in the whole range of material media.
 Time is a precious resource, and successful artists understand the importance of managing it effectively.
 They set aside dedicated time for their craft, balancing creation with other aspects of life.
 This habit ensures that they consistently contribute to their artistic pursuits without burning out.